 I have always been a writer of sorts.
 Not in the professional sense of writing as a source of income.
 But rather in the way that I express myself.

 This filtering process, while at times can be great wisdom to know what, when, and how to say something, at other times can leave us feeling unexpressed.
-The unconscious habit of filtering can have the affect of forgetting all of the thoughts and feelings that are being pushed to the side and result in our feeling unheard and unseen – one of the most painful experiences a human being can have.
+The unconscious habit of filtering can affect forgetting all of the thoughts and feelings that are being pushed to the side and result in our feeling unheard and unseen – one of the most painful experiences a human being can have.

 - Then about 10 years ago, I began blogging.
-Inspired by the movie “Julie and Julia", my blogging adventure was about celebrating a milestone birthday year and for an entire year I wrote every day what I was learning in this new chapter of my life.
+Inspired by the movie “Julie and Julia,” my blogging adventure was about celebrating a milestone birthday year, and for an entire year, I wrote every day what I was learning in this new chapter of my life.